 You see, I liked being a bluebird.
 It was fun being a bluebird.

 Won’t you be a bluebird with me?

-I expected this thin mint cookie recipe would be a chore to make, but I found the process to be actually kind of enjoyable.
+I expected this thin mint cookie recipe would be a chore to make, but I found the process to be enjoyable.